-The Equity Plan originally identified five measures used to evaluate the impact of the implemented strategies.
-However, due to the passage of Senate Bill 1 (2017), the measure and method for collecting teacher and leader effectiveness data will be adjusted to fulfill the state law regarding district reporting and data collection.
-The revised measures will be adjusted to reflect the disproportionality rates of the percent of students taught by inexperienced, out-of-field, and ineffective teachers on students who are identified as at-risk.
-The percentage of students taught by ineffective, inexperienced, and out-of-field teachers will be provided for each subpopulation (students with disabilities, students experiencing poverty, minority students and English Learners).
-This data will be collected from multiple data sources including the EPSB Local Educator Assignment Data (LEAD) report and the district submission of ineffective and inexperienced teachers through the use of Infinite Campus (IC), the statewide student information system.
+Due to the passage of Senate Bill 1 (2017), the measure and method for collecting teacher and leader effectiveness data now is adjusted to fulfill the state law regarding district reporting and data collection.
+The revised measures are adjusted to reflect the disproportionality rates of the percent of students taught by inexperienced, out-of-field, and ineffective teachers on students who are identified as at-risk.
+The percentage of students taught by ineffective, inexperienced, and out-of-field teachers is provided for each sub-population (students with disabilities, students experiencing poverty, minority students and English Learners).